-С Dept & Course # Course Title Term Hrs Grade Term/Year (e.g. Fall/2007) Institution Name/or UNM Instructor ()
+С Dept & Course # Course Title Term Hrs Grade Term/Year (e.g. Fall/2007) Institution Name/or UNM Instructor Dept & Course # Course Tille Grade (e.g. Fall/2007)

 11) TRANSFER COURSES or NON-DEGREE CREDITS: Courses completed at an institution other than UNM or at UNM in non-degree status, and used to fulfill requirements for this degree.
 Do not include Master's credits listed in section 10 above.
 Graduate programs must determine that: (1) these are graduate credits; and, (2) the courses have appropriate content for this degree.
 Include a photocopy of the original transcript for credits not completed at UNM.
 Credits from another institution must be graded at least "B" (3.0).